AKROGIS/Robo-Website/processor/Readme.md

 A python 2.7 file that was useful during development to test the structure of the log files and to ensure that all the possible errors and formats of the log files could be captured correctly.
-It captures a \lot of notes about the format and structure of the robocopy log format.
+It contains a lot of notes about the format and structure of the robocopy log files.
 This file is no longer needed, but might be helpful if a new version of robocopy changes the format of the log file.

 ## `processor/process_robo_logs.py`